georgesk/dokuwiki-plugin-odtplus2dw/README.md

 ## Change Log

+### v0.10 beta

-v0.10 beta.
-Changed to odtplus2dw.
-Added doc/docx support
+- Changed name to odtplus2dw.
+- Added doc/docx support.
+- Added spanish translation.
+- Removed some translations (I can't update them, so I had to remove).

-v0.09 beta
+### v0.09 beta

-  * Adjust method signatures to match parent
+- Adjust method signatures to match parent.
-  * Add import button
+- Add import button.

-v0.08 beta
+### v0.08 beta

-  * Fixe : bug #9
+- Fixed : bug #9.
-  * Fixe : bug #14
+- Fixed : bug #14.

-v0.07 beta
+### v0.07 beta

-  * Fixe : parserPostDisplay now works with choice edit or preview
+- Fixed : parserPostDisplay now works with choice edit or preview.
-  * Fixe : better class existence control v0.06 beta
+- Fixed : better class existence control.

+### v0.06 beta

-  * Fixe : some small fixes to the english messages
+- Fixed : some small fixes to the english messages.
-  * Add  : message translation in Dutch (By mprins)
+- Add : message translation in Dutch (By mprins).
-  * Fixe : check for mime type was too specific : It could be set in config panel
+- Fixed : check for mime type was too specific : It could be set in config panel.
-  * Fixe : submit button was not translated and stay in french : His value depend of the dokuwiki lang file now. v0.05 beta
+- Fixed : submit button was not translated and stay in french : His value depend of the dokuwiki lang file now.

+### v0.05 beta

-  * Fixe : display an error if the parserUploadDir directory doesn't exists.
+- Fixed : display an error if the parserUploadDir directory doesn't exists.
 Now it will be create if needed.